ergo-cms/ergo-skel/source/blog/a first post.md

-{
-date:"2012-06-21",
+date=2 Jan 2017 8:00
+title=True Love's First Kiss
+metakeys=first post,ergo-cms
-title: "True Love's First Kiss", metakeys:"first post,ergo-cms", metadesc:"An eloquent introduction to the files."
+metadesc=An eloquent introduction to the files.

-}
+###

 This is the first post in ergo-cms.
 This was written in markdown.

 This page, because it exists in the 'blog' folder, will use the `blog.html` layout applied to it.
 You can see the configuration for this in `config.ergo.js`.
 This is completely arbitary, of course.
 If we move this blog post elesewhere, then it will revert to using the default post type, which is `page`, which uses the `page.html` layout.